-The cave is closed to the public besides twice a year for a week in May and August.
+Gaping Gill cave in the Yorkshire Dales is closed to the public except for when it opens twice a year for a week in May and August.
 Each time of year, Bradford and Craven pothole clubs set up a winch over the main shaft entrance.

-The public can visit on these weeks from 9am weekdays and 8am weekends.
+The public can visit on these weeks from 9am on weekdays and 8am at weekends.
 There can be extended waiting times over bus periods, so make sure you book as soon as you arrive at Gaping Gill by visiting the tent next to the winch.

 Visitors can explore the chambers of some of the closer passages when down in the cave.
 There is 16.6km of cave systems to check out.

 Once inside you can just explore the chamber, or the slightly more adventurous can enter some of the easier and closer passages of the 16.6km cave system.
 It’s a good idea to wear waterproof clothing as the winch passes you through the spray from the towering waterfall.